arcticfoxrc/pennywise/public/docs/setup.md

           // This single rule applies to ALL documents in the database
           // and grants read/write access ONLY if the user is authenticated
-          // and their email matches "your-email@gmail.com" AND it's verified. match /{document=**} {
+          // and their email matches to your mail AND it's verified. match /{document=**} {
             allow read, write: if request.auth != null && isMyEmail();
           }